There are so many attractions and activities for kids on Phillip Island, it is no wonder it is such a popular holiday destination for families.

 However if the penguin arrival time doesn’t suit your child’s sleep time, another option is to visit the Penguin Parade Visitor Centre, open until 3.00pm for non-parade customers.

-Entry for a family is $10.50 and there is the opportunity to see penguins in their burrows via viewing boxes.
+Entry to the visitor is free and there is the opportunity to see penguins in their burrows via viewing boxes.

 Phillip Island Wildlife Park offers children the chance to get up close to many species of Australian animals.